Fairy Type

 Select and copy this table (0x30F08 to 0x3114B).

-Save this file back to the game_DSPRE_contents/unpacked/synthOverlay/ folder.
+Save this file back to game_DSPRE_contents/unpacked/synthOverlay/.

-Return to the overlay_0011.bin file opened in the hex editor.
+Return to the Overlay 11 file opened in the hex editor.
 Navigate to offset 0x1F084.
 You should see C8 E4 25 02.
 Change these bytes to 00 90 3C 02.
-Save this file back to the game_DSPRE_contents/overlay/ folder.
+Save this file back to game_DSPRE_contents/arm9_overlays/.

 For reference, here are the surrounding bytes